captainhyperscaler/captainhyperscaler.github.io/_posts/2023-03-01-aws-zero-trust.md

 Network access through zero trust includes the isolation and segmentation between public and private networks.
 Providing proper permissions to the private networks will allow for availability to resources that users require while blocking potential attacks.

 Creating this separation within an on-premises network can be done through physical isolation of networks or virtual isolation with VLANs.
-The VLAN principle can be applied within the cloud with virtual networks (VNETs) in Azure or virtual private clouds (VPCs) in AWS.
+The VLAN principle can be applied within the cloud with virtual networks (VNETs) in AWS or virtual private clouds (VPCs) in AWS.
 This virtual segmentation can be used to avoid public access to networks to leak into the private networks.

 Network access to through the infrastructure can be controlled with network access control lists, network security groups, and access policies.